 - treat severe acne in adults and children

-- treat certain types of infections in adults and certain children
+- treat certain kinds of infections in adults and some children

-- prevent malaria in adults and certain children
+- help prevent malaria in adults and some children

-Doxycycline belongs to a group of drugs called tetracyclines.
-It’s available as a tablet, capsule, or gel.
+Doxycycline is available as a tablet, capsule, or gel.
 It’s also available as a solution that’s given by injection or a suspension (a liquid mixture) that’s taken by mouth.

 The price you pay for doxycycline can vary.
 Your cost may depend on your treatment plan, your insurance coverage, and the pharmacy you use.
 If you’re using an injectable form of doxycycline, the cost may also depend on how much you have to pay for an office visit to receive the drug.